kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## Accountability

-Ethics assigns responsibility.
+Ethics assigns responsibility
-Engineers, leaders, and users share it.
+Engineers, leaders, and users share it
 "No one intended harm" is not a defense

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.